-The average strength of the garrison was 6,160.
-Up to and including 1859, the system of army returns included the last 9 months of the preceding year and only the first 3 months of the current year (March 1858 to March 1859).
-The strength of the garrison for the half year 1 July to 31 December 1858 was 6,305.
+Up to and including 1859, the system of army returns included the last 9 months of the preceding year and only the first 3 months of the current year (March 1857 to March 1858).
+The average strength of the garrison for the half year 1 July to 31 December 1858 was 6,305.
 There were 766 fever cases treated in hospital with 8 deaths.

 The Royal Warrant of 1 Oct 1858, Regulations for the Organisation of the Medical Department recognised four grades of Army Medical Officers: Inspector General of Hospitals, Deputy Inspector General of Hospitals, Staff or Regimental Surgeon.
 The ranks of Staff Surgeon 1st Class and Staff Surgeon 2nd class were discontinued.
 Military surgeons became known as either Staff Surgeons or Regimental Surgeons.
 After 20 yrs full pay service they were styled Surgeon Major, ranking as junior Lieutenant Colonels, and Staff or Regimental Assistant Surgeon.

 Medical officers were granted relative rank which was to carry with it all the privileges of that rank.
 Thus, an Inspector General of Hospitals ranked as a Brigadier General; a Deputy Inspector General of Hospitals ranked as a Lieutenant Colonel or Colonel after five years' service; a Staff Surgeon or Regimental Surgeon ranked as a Major; and a Staff Assistant Surgeon or Regimental Assistant Surgeon ranked as a Lieutenant on appointment, and as a captain after six years' service.

 The Royal Warrant stipulated that: